jeckman/wpbook/README.txt

  * Changed saving of postmeta to be on PostID, not the id of the current revision
  * moved try/catch blocks into conditional includes to avoid error messages when installed on PHP4 hosts
+ * Rearranged options to simplify, and better group settings
+ * Rewrote install instructions with new screenshots to show changed FB screens
+ * Updating profile references to tabs as profile boxes are going away (already gone from Fan Pages)

 = 2.0.1 =
  * Capture of infinite_session_key